 Linking a Davis station to a computer, whether local or remote, is easily achieved by most users whatever their computer experience.
 But there are several alternative ways to make the computer link and the sheer choice available and the pros and cons of each option can be confusing to new users, hence these extra notes.
 However, once a decision is made on logger, computer and software, the actual implementation is usually very straightforward.

-Enviromonitor: The notes here cover the Vue and VP2 range of consoles and loggers only.
-The Davis Enviromonitor (and Connect) stations typically upload data via their gateways direct (and only) to weatherlink.com mostly via the mobile/cellular phone network and are not covered here – please see their respective linked pages for further details.
+IMPORTANT: Enviromonitor: The notes here cover the Vue and VP2 range of consoles and loggers only.
+The Davis Enviromonitor (and Connect) stations typically upload data via their gateways direct (and only) to weatherlink.com mostly via the mobile/cellular phone network and are not explictily discussed here – please see their respective linked pages for further details.
 For installation at remote field sites, Enviromonitor or Connect might often be the preferred station type.

 What do you want the computer to do?